WICG/view-transitions/explainer.md

 # Future work

-There are elements to this feature that we're actively thinking about, but aren't fully designed.
+There are parts to this feature that we're actively thinking about, but aren't fully designed.

 ## Cross-document same-origin transitions